replicatedhq/help-center/content/docs/native/packaging-an-application/ldap-integration.md

 date: "2016-07-07T04:02:20Z"
 title: "LDAP and Identity Integration"
 description: "Enabling LDAP and AD user auth and sync in an application through Replicated."
-weight: "216"
+weight: "220"
-categories: [ "Packaging an Application" ]
+categories: [ "Packaging a Native Application" ]
-tags: [ "Application YAML", "LDAP" ]
-index: false
+index: "docs/native"
 ---

 Replicated can be integrated with LDAP servers to provide real time user authentication & sync.
 A quick overview of this feature is available.
 Announcement: [DS Auth & Sync Support](https://blog.replicated.com/2015/12/03/ldap-active-directory-sync-support/)